howdyai/botkit/docs/readme-pipeline.md

 As of version 0.6, all Botkit platform connectors include middleware functions responsible for their platform-specific transformations.
 These platform middlewares will _always fire first_, before any additional middlewares defined by the developer or included in the application code.

+Developers can specify as many middlewares as desired, including multiple middleware functions registered to the same endpoints.
+These functions will fire in the order they are defined.

 Plugin middlewares can do things like:
 * Call third party NLP/NLU APIs and enrich the message object
 * Load information from databases and enrich the message object